Rehabilitation of land

 Rehabilitation liability estimation calculator

-DEM has developed a spreadsheet calculator for tenement holders to use to estimate the rehabilitation liability.
+DEM has developed a spreadsheet calculator for tenement holders to estimate the rehabilitation liability.
 DEM will review the estimate prior to setting the final bond.

 • The calculator consists of a series of rehabilitation components with a number of activities associated with each component.